Matt Hatter Chronicles

-Voice acting for the series was primarily recorded at Pinewood Studios in the UK.

-Platinum Films, which produces and distributes the series, appointed CGI animation studio Xentrix Studios in Bengaluru, India to animate Season 3 in 2014.

 Synopsis

 Matt Hatter is an ordinary child who discovers that the monsters of his family's horror movies are alive in another dimension called "the Multiverse", controlled by the nefarious Lord Tenoroc.
 This dimension can only be accessed through the Notting Hill Coronet, his family's movie theater.
 With his grandfather Alfred trapped inside the Multiverse, Matt, along with his new friends Roxie and Gomez, must capture the movie monsters, save Alfred, and restore peace to the Multiverse.